-Describe how the registry ensures its ability to implement these provisions:
+Describe how the Registry ensures its ability to implement these provisions:

 The ICR registration platform is administrated by Loftslagsskrá Íslands ehf.
 All procedures and amendments to requirements established by the ICR program are incorporated in the functions of the registry.
-The registry platform is developed by Global Environmental Markets Pty Ltd (GEM), and supports all process requirements as they are outlined in the ICR Process Requirements and are based on other ICR documentation.
+The registry platform is developed by Mojoflower ehf.
+(Mojoflower), and supports all process requirements as they are outlined in the ICR Process Requirements and are based on other ICR documentation.
+This relates to data retention, public disclosure, and corresponding registration of project, issuances, transfers, retirements and cancellation.